 Pragmatic Shani understands the material reality of emergencies and quick turnings of the cycle of birth and death.
 His job, as He sees it, is to Avoid danger.
 The outcome is usually increased longevity (barring deadly drishti).

 A conservative, risk-averse person who does not dabble in secrets and will most likely deny the existence of occult knowledge.
 A materialist with no interest in magic.
 Often traumatized by sudden, forced changes in early childhood.
 Cannot tolerate disruptive change.

-Yet, one must process the karma of Responsibility (Shani) for managing cycles of catastrophic upheaval.
+Yet, one must process the [akashic memory patterning] of Responsibility [Shani] for managing cycles of catastrophic upheaval.
 The responsibility is met by diligent focus on material consequences, denial of superstition, and direct confrontation with fear.

 Gnati-karaka in bhava-8 = similar to Shani in bhava-8

 Death in Old age.

 Prominent exception = when randhra bhava receives drishti of of a highly empowered Kuja - in which case death is sudden and often when relatively young, one resists [Shani] the invasion [Kuja] of enemy forces [Kuja] due to sharp weapon such as hypodermic needle, knife, sword, even a laser beam.